Russell's Barbershop

 PugslysSideshowBarbershop-9319.jpg

-Joe’s Barbershop - Chicago
+Joe’s Barbershop - Traditional Barbershop in Chicago

 1) What did you do before becoming a barber?